OnroerendErfgoed/atramhasis/docs/source/customisation.rst

   When in doubt, use recurse and pay attention to caching.

-After filling out the required fields, and pressing `Save` a provider and an associated conceptscheme will be created.
+After filling out the required fields and pressing `Save`, a provider and an associated conceptscheme will be created.
 The conceptscheme will be very barebones, so it's recommended to add extra labels, notes and sources to the conceptscheme to inform end users.